 Start cost can be calculated and offered for Hot, Intermediate and Cold Start conditions.

-Start Fuel Consumed is the amount of fuel consumed from first CT fire to breaker closing for the steam turbine resource, as measured during a normal start sequence, and the amount of fuel consumed from breaker opening for the steam turbine resource to fuel valve closure.
-Additionally, this includes the amount of fuel consumed from CT first fire to the point where heat recovery steam resource (HRSG) steam pressure matches steam turbine inlet pressure, for any CT unit/HRSG combinations started after synchronization of the steam turbine resource.
+Start Fuel Cost is the cost of fuel consumed from first CT fire to the achievement of the Minimum Economic Capacity Output limit, as measured during a normal start sequence, and the amount of fuel consumed from breaker opening for the steam turbine resource to fuel valve closure.
+This includes the amount of fuel consumed from CT first fire to the point where heat recovery steam resource (HRSG) steam pressure matches steam turbine inlet pressure, for any CT unit/HRSG combinations started after synchronization of the steam turbine resource.
+This amount is offset by an estimate of the energy revenue from breaker closing to the achievement of the Minimum Economic Capacity Output limit.

 Station service is included from initiation of start sequence of initial combustion turbine to breaker closing of the steam turbine resource (total station use minus normal base station use) priced at the Station Service Rate.